McPollux2/lc-mirage/README.md

 [DissonanceLagFix](https://thunderstore.io/c/lethal-company/p/linkoid/DissonanceLagFix/) - This plugin significantly reduces the duration of lag spikes simply by changing the log level of DissonanceVoip.

-## Incompatible mods

-[AdvancedCompany](https://thunderstore.io/c/lethal-company/p/PotatoePet/AdvancedCompany/) - I will look into this to make it compatible in the near future.

 ## Why do players who disconnect no longer get their voice mimicked?

 Voices of each player are stored on the respective player's individual storage.
 Since